grboguz21/embodied_ai/README.md

 ---

-## 5. Teleoperating Viperx300s with Hand Landmarks
+## 5. Teleoperating Trossen VX300s with Hand Landmarks
 ![Short Demo](demo.gif)

 In order to control Viperx300s robot with hand landmarks, navigate to teleop_with_hand_gestures and run the command below: